UK Parliament Ontologies

 8. Election ontology

-A model describing incumbencies resulting from general elections, by-elections for seats in the House of Commons, by-elections for excepted hereditary peers in the House of Lords and elections for positions including that of the Speaker of the House of Commons.
+A model describing elections, for example: general elections, by-elections to the House of Commons, by-elections of excepted hereditary peers in the House of Lords and elections to positions including that of the Speaker of the House of Commons.
 The model describes the result of an election regardless of the process by which that election has been conducted, and covers election returns by the 'first past the post' system and those which follow other methods.
 Where applicable, the model is aligned with the Cabinet Office Election Result Data Standard.

 9. Formal body ontology